dineshbali18/GDP-2/FinalSubmission/technical/Data Management Plan (Iteration 2).md

-# Data Management Plan for BearCat Finance App (Team-3)
+# Data Management Plan Iteration 2

 ## 1. Summary of Data to Store:
 The data to be stored is related to personal finance management, including user-specific financial information.
 Below is an overview of the entities and fields: